Gangaajal: Production

 Ajay Devgn played the role of the Superintendent of Police Amit Kumar that was previously offered to Akshay Kumar, marking Devgn's second collaboration with Jha after Dil Kya Kare (1999).
 Devgn said he had a positive rapport with Jha and that he was allowed to speak in Hindi without a Bihari accent.
 Jha said Devgn's acting style led him to approach Devgn again, describing him as a "natural choice".
 Jha said; "I needed someone who would look sincere and honest in the film, and he suited that.
 His character goes through many dilemmas, and he's capable of carrying that role well."
 Gracy Singh also immediately chose to star in the film as Amit's wife Anuradha.
 Jha, who wanted to cast Singh because he felt the Indian film industry did not see her potential as an actor.
 Singh stated that it was difficult to play the role as it was new for her.
 The film features an ensemble cast of 87 actors; according to Jha this is intended to "collectively make up the atmosphere".

 Gangaajal was produced on a budget of ₹4.5 crore or ₹10 crore.
 Principal photography was handled by Arvind K. in 60 days, and Sukhwant Panigrahi served as the production designer.
 Initially, Jha wanted the film to be made in Bihar but changed his mind for logistic reasons.
 Filming took place in two areas of Satara and Wai in Maharashtra, and Jha asked local people to briefly appear in several scenes.
 He said most of them were cooperative and that he felt helped.
 Filming ended in March 2003 and Jha edited the film.
 The New York-based composer Wayne Sharpe, who had composed feature-film soundtracks for 15 years, composed the film's background score, marking his debut in Indian film.
 Sharpe used both Western and Indian instruments for Gangaajal.

 Soundtrack

-Sandesh Shandilya composed the soundtrack of Gangaajal and Akhilesh Sharma wrote the lyrics.
-Richa Sharma, Ustad Sultan Khan and Lalit Pandit performed the vocals, and Venus Records & Tapes released the soundtrack album.
+The soundtrack was composed by Sandesh Shandilya with lyrics written by Akhilesh Sharma.
+Richa Sharma, Ustad Sultan Khan and Lalit Pandit provided the vocals, and Venus Records & Tapes released the soundtrack album.